logo

 Quick Facts

-• There are 26 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Ohio.1,2
+• There are 36 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Ohio.1,2

-• Of the counseling schools in Ohio, 1 offers an associate’s degree, 4 offer a bachelor’s degree, 5 offer a certificate, and 23 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Ohio, 6 offer an associate degree, 11 offer a bachelor’s degree, 20 offer a certificate, and 23 offer a master’s or advanced degree.1,2

 • 1 school offers a degree in marriage and family therapy.1,2

-• Across 23 schools, 43 counseling programs are accredited by CACREP.2
+• Across 21 schools, 41 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Ohio Counseling Schools and Programs